Ozamiz, Philippines: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-Traveling to Ozamiz in August, you will notice that it is constantly hot, somewhat rainy and extremely hazy.
-Expect it to rain about a third of the time.
+If you go to Ozamiz in September, you will notice that it can be very hot, somewhat rainy and extremely hazy.
+Expect it to rain regularly.
 Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: